ReactForAll/React-Course/Level_3/Milestone/README.md

-Now that you've learned to use localStorage and the useEffect Hooks.
-Start out with the existing application, let's create a wrapper around localStorage with a custom hook.
+By now we have a form builder that allows us to to create our own custom form of text inputs!

 - Create a Custom Hook named `useLocalStorage`
 - Your Custom Hook should receive 2 arguments, the initial value of the state and the key to be used for localStorage.